Give Your Child

 Who will take care of my child's medical needs during camp?

-Each MDA Camp includes a team of dedicated medical professionals that can include physicians, nurses, and respiratory therapists.
+Each MDA Camp includes a volunteer team of dedicated medical professionals that can include physicians, nurses, respiratory therapists, physical therapists, and more.
 The camp Medical Team will review your child's application and noted medical needs prior to camp and will meet with you to discuss your child's needs on the first day of camp.
 During the camp week, the Medical Team administers medications, provides first aid, and monitors the overall health of all camp participants.

 How do I know my child will be safe at camp?

 MDA is committed to the health, safety, and wellbeing of all camp participants.
-MDA staff and volunteers receive comprehensive training about the special needs of children with neuromuscular diseases.
+MDA staff and volunteers receive comprehensive training about the unique needs of kids and young adults with neuromuscular diseases.
 All activities are closely monitored, overseen by qualified personnel, and designed to accommodate each campers' individual needs and abilities.
 Additionally, each Camp includes a dedicated team of qualified medical professionals who monitor the overall health of all camp participants.

-How are volunteer counselors selected and what duties do they perform?
+How are volunteer counselors selected and what do they do?